UniversalScientificTechnologies/AIRDOS01/README.md

-# Ariborne dosimeter device - AIRDOS
+# Airborne dosimeter device - AIRDOS

 Cosmic radiation dosimeter unit.
 It is intended for airborne measurement of cosmic radiation and dosimetry in mixed ionization fields on board of aircraft.